Is pltf production-ready?

 Which state backends can I use?

-s3, gcs, or azurerm regardless of target cloud.
+s3, gcs, or azurerm matching the provider (AWS → S3, GCP → GCS, Azure → Azurerm).
 Configure credentials via profiles or env vars just like plain Terraform.

 How are secrets handled?

-Put secrets under envRef.<name>.secrets.
+Define secrets at the top level (secrets:) in Environment or Service specs.
 They are rendered as Terraform variables and should be sourced from your secret manager or CI env, not hardcoded.

 How do module links work?